How To Get a Great Car With ‘Not Great’ Credit

 Well, guess what might not move upward as quickly as you’d hope?
 Your credit score.
 In fact, your credit report can change much more slowly than your behavior.

 Events like multiple late payments or filing for bankruptcy can have a major impact on your credit score, and in turn, what kind of car you can afford—months or even years after you’ve changed your financial ways.
-And if you’re one of the millions of Americans with a credit score under 600, you likely won’t be able to get a car at all without taking on a loan with a higher interest rate.
+And if you’re one of the millions of Americans with less-than-perfect credit, you likely won’t be able to get a car at all without taking on a loan with a higher interest rate.

 Fortunately, there’s a new way to get the perfect car without ever having to take out a loan or talk to a finance officer.
 It’s called Fair, and here’s how it works:

-2. Then, if approved, just sign for the car you want with your finger, make a one-time start payment, pick the car up and drive it for as long as you want—with no long-term loan or commitment or even physical paperwork.
+2. Then, if approved, just sign for the car you want with your finger, pick the car up and drive it for as long as you want—with no long-term loan or commitment or even physical paperwork.
+To get started, you just make a one-time Start Payment, refundable security deposit and the first month's payment.
 There’s no haggling with the dealer over options or price.
 No sitting under the fluorescent lights in the back office of the dealership.
 Everything is handled in the app.

 Think something this easy is expensive?
 No way.
 Turns out, Fair can skip the high interest rates because it doesn’t actually lend you money at all.

 Better yet, every Fair car comes with a limited warranty, routine maintenance and roadside assistance included in your monthly payment.
-You can even add insurance if you don’t like your current provider, essentially bundling everything you need to drive in one place.
 And if you ever want to turn your car in for almost any reason at all, you just have to give Fair five days’ notice and they'll come pick it up.

 At the end of the day, Fair is basically the same style of subscription service that people use to watch movies, shop for clothes, or even have dinner delivered—only now it’s for cars.